-The George Mason University, Department of Atmospheric, Oceanic, and Earth Sciences in the College of Science invites applications for a full-time, term Assistant Professor of Geology.
+The George Mason University, Department of Atmospheric, Oceanic, and Earth Sciences in the College of Science seeks applications for a full-time, term Assistant Professor of Geology.
 The incumbent will begin in August 2021 and the position is for one academic year with the possibility of re-appointment.
 George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Mason's academic and culturally inclusive environment.

 Completion of a Ph.D. in earth science, geology, or a related field prior to the first day of the appointment and share the department's commitment to interdisciplinary education;

-The ability to communicate scientific knowledge to a range of stakeholders, including undergraduates, graduate students, faculty, administrators, and the general public;
+The ability to communicate scientific knowledge to a range of stakeholders;

-The ability to collaborate with other colleagues in teaching and outreach; and
+The ability to collaborate with other natural scientists and social scientists in teaching and outreach.

-Candidates with interests in interdisciplinary collaborations and field-based research are particularly desirable.
+Candidates with interest in remote learning, interdisciplinary collaborations, undergraduate research, and field-based research are particularly desirable.

-The Department of Atmospheric, Oceanic, and Earth Sciences offers undergraduate degrees in Geology, Earth Science and Atmospheric Science, an M.S. in Earth Systems Science, and a Ph.D. in Climate Dynamics.
+The Atmospheric, Oceanic, and Earth Sciences Department offers undergraduate degrees in Geology, Atmospheric Sciences and Earth Science, M.S. in Climate Science and Earth Systems Science, and Ph.D. in Climate Dynamics.
 Our faculty includes geologists, atmospheric scientists, paleontologists, and oceanographers.
-Additional information about the department may be found at https://cos.gmu.edu/aoes/.
-Additional information about the College of Science can be found at https://cos.gmu.edu/.
+For more information about the department visit us on the web at https://cos.gmu.edu/aoes/.
+For more information about the College of Science, go to https://cos.gmu.edu.